Exploring Architecture & Urban Studies

-The application process is straightforward, and as a CAUS major you’ll have the advising support to assist you and remind you of the application process and alert you to information sessions about the restricted A+D majors.
+The application process is straightforward, and as a CAUS major you’ll have the advising support to assist you, remind you of the application process, and alert you to information sessions about the restricted Architecture + Design majors.

 While these majors are extremely competitive, as a CAUS major you’ll have had exposure to coursework in those majors and opportunities that we think will help set you apart from other applicants if you manage to maintain a high GPA and stay engaged.

 Is everyone in the Explore CAUS major looking to transfer to Architecture?

 No!
 The Explore CAUS major is made up of diverse students who selected the major as a first choice.
 Some students will come in thinking they want to pursue a program like architecture, and over the course of their first semester learn about another major in the college which they will decide to pursue instead.